michaelpm54/mbounty-gl/README.md

 - Remove all the debug keys:
 	- K in game to win
 	- E in game to lose
-	- P in game to show collision info
 	- V in battle to win
 	- G to toggle flying
 	- B to toggle boat